andygxzeng/BoneMarrowMap/README.md

 You can substitute the example dataset for your own scRNA-seq data.
 All you need is a raw or ambient RNA-corrected count matrix and cell annotations, ideally within a seurat object.
 Your data should be pre-filtered by n_counts, n_features, and percent_mito before mapping.

-Query mapping is effective across sequencing technologies and hematopoietic tissues, and we have also used this extensively for mapping leukemic blasts.
+Query mapping is effective across sequencing technologies and hematopoietic tissues.
 Limitations include lack of coverage of mature Neutrophils (due to limitations in 10x technology) and T-cell precursors (due to tissue source).

 To run the tutorial within R markdown, you can download the Rmd file directly from your R console and get started on the tutorial:
 ```